 Crypto lending explained: How crypto loans work

 When borrowers apply for a loan with their bank, they first have to prove their creditworthiness by providing at least their source of income and credit history.
-On crypto lending platforms, borrowers only need to deposit cryptocurrencies as collateral to get a loan.
+On crypto lending platforms, borrowers only need to deposit cryptocurrencies (e.g. bitcoin) as collateral to get a loan (e.g. in fiat currency like euros or USD or stablecoins).
 That means borrowers make a conscious decision not to sell their cryptocurrencies but to pledge them as collateral so that they can retrieve them later – similar to a pawnshop.
 A better comparison is traditional securities-based-lending: An investor deposits a security, for example, a stock, as collateral with a broker or a bank and receives a loan in return.
-On crypto lending platforms, crypto borrowers also deposit an asset as collateral (e.g., bitcoin) and get a loan (e.g., euros or us dollars) in return.

 You might be wondering why a borrower doesn't just sell his cryptocurrencies to get liquidity?